Carloss404/YP/Notes Per Case.md

 - US Calls are being blocked.
 - The website (https://www.zextoronto.com) uses the HTTPS protocol, which is secure.
 Therefore, a JSRW was created with the tracking parameter ?_vsrefdom=zex-toronto-pmax and properly configured.
 - Checked the GTM container with ID: KQKQFMV and the Marchex tag didn't have the best naming convention, therefore, it was changed from 'Custom HTML' to 'Marchex - JSRW'.
-- Previous CTN wasn't swapping on the website, checked the current JSRW configuration, checked the JSRW was added to GTM as a custom HTML tag, and ensured the GTM script was properly installed on the website.
-Created a ticket for Marchex support to report this issue and get further assistance.

 ---